If you took the PSAT in October of 2016, then you got your scores back in mid-December, just before winter break.

 Types of PSAT Scores: A Glossary

 At first glance, your PSAT score report can look pretty confusing.
 You’re going to see all sorts of scores describing how you did.
-If you don’t understand what each type of score means, then you’ll be left with little understanding of how you performed on the PSAT.
+If you don’t know what each type of score means, then you’ll be left with little understanding of how you performed on the PSAT.

-There will be six main pieces of data on your PSAT score report, your scaled total scores, section scores, raw scores, subscores, Selection Index, and percentiles.
+There will be six main pieces of data on your PSAT score report: your scaled total scores, section scores, raw scores, subscores, Selection Index, and percentiles.
 Here’s what all of these terms mean: